-The Portuguese-Chinese Chamber of Commerce and Industry (CCILC), created in 1978, was the first institution which, in a persistent and systematic way, supported the development of the economic and commercial relationship between Portugal and Popular Republic of China.
+The Portuguese-Chinese Chamber of Commerce and Industry (CCILC) was founded in 1978.
+It is a non-profit private entity devoted to the development of the economic and commercial relations between Portugal and the People’s Republic of China.

 The promotion and protection of our associates’ interests, the reporting of information sensitive to their activities and a constant and committed follow-up with official authorities with the purpose of creating better conditions for the resolution of problems which will help the development of bilateral business deals are the central mission of the Chamber’s work, through the administrative structure of the General Secretariat and a set of seminal partnerships, in Portugal and in China.

 Throughout its existence years, CCILC has offered qualified technical support which allows member companies to develop their operations in China in a much more efficient, informed and secure way.
 It seeks to provide information of all kind, such as promoting business opportunities, delivering statistical data on imports and exports, or announcing the organization of fairs and exhibitions.
 The Chamber makes available legislation and regulation, organizes events and conferences, and promotes entrepreneurial networking between both countries.
 It prepares market studies and other research, provides support in visits of official delegations (and business delegations), provides interpretation and translation services, and cooperates in working with legal, fiscal and commercial consulting.

 In 1976, a group of Portuguese businessmen and industrialists (including Tenente Coronel Ferreira da Cunha, António Nolasco, Rogério de Matos and Henrique de Jesus e Azevedo Botelho), started endeavors in order to create a Portuguese Chinese Chamber of Commerce and Industry, with the goals of facilitating and boosting economic relations between Portugal and the Popular Republic of China.